 As we mentioned before, no two VPNs are created equal.
-Each provider has certain drawbacks and benefits that differentiate them from the rest.
-So, we provide a cursory overview of the main pros and cons AVG Secure VPN has to offer users for a better idea of what separates them.
+Each provider differs in one way or another.
+So, we provide a cursory overview of the main pros and cons of AVG Secure VPN.

 To some extent, AVG Secure VPN provides standard features you’d expect from a premium VPN.
 We list the most notables below:

-- Works with Windows, Apple, Android, and iOS
+- Works with Windows, macOS, Android, and iOS

 - No IP/DNS leaks detected

-Even with its fair speed performance and streaming capabilities, AVG Secure VPN still comes with a few crucial disadvantages compared to larger VPN providers.
-We uncovered these main cons:
+Even with its decent speed performance and streaming capabilities, AVG Secure VPN still comes with a few crucial disadvantages compared to larger VPN providers.
+We uncovered the main cons below:

 - Lack of additional security features, like ad blocker

 AVG Secure VPN comes with most standard features one would expect with a premium VPN.
-However, don’t look for advanced features like ad blocking or antimalware.
-Those features come with their premium offering AVG Secure Browser, which is a separate internet security suite.
+However, don’t look for advanced features like ad-blocking or anti-malware protection.
+Those features are a part of AVG Secure Browser, which is a separate internet security suite altogether.

-AVG Secure VPN comes with the following standard features:
+Still, AVG Secure VPN does come with the following: